Lean Hogs Close Mixed on Wednesday

 Midweek hogs finished the session mixed with 5 to 50 cent losses to 10 to 37 cent gains on the day.
 USDA’s National Average Base Hog prices was 53c higher to $71.77.
 The CME Lean Hog Index for 9/29 was 74 cents weaker to $84.84.

 Pork cutout futures ended firmer on the day with 17 to 45 cent gains.
 USDA’s National Pork Carcass Cutout Value increased 3c to $94.64, led by a $4.15 increase in bellies.
-USDA estimated Tuesday’s federally inspected hog slaughter at 487,000 head.
-That set the week’s pace at 973k head, compared to 956k LW and 951k LY.
+USDA estimated the week’s FI cattle slaughter at 1.454m head compared to 1.442m head last week and 1.439m head during the same week last year.

 Oct 23 Hogs closed at $79.925, down $0.050,